Skip to main content

 Resolution

-• Phoenix Linux CloudCache server should be in a connected state on the Druva Console.
+• Confirm that the Phoenix Linux CloudCache server is in a connected state on the Druva Console.

-• Upgrade the Phoenix Linux CloudCache version to the latest.
+• Ensure the Phoenix Linux CloudCache is upgraded to the latest version.

-• Try telnet from the Backup Server\Backup proxy to the Phoenix CloudCache server using below command
+• Test connectivity from the Backup Server/Backup Proxy to the Phoenix CloudCache server using:

-• The data volume (PhoenixCacheStore) path configured during the Linux Cloudcache configuration must be accessible on the Phoenix Cloudcache server.
+• Ensure the data volume (PhoenixCacheStore) path configured during setup is accessible on the Phoenix CloudCache server.

-• Port 443 should not be used by any other application on the Phoenix CloudCache server.
-It can be checked using the below command
+• Confirm that port 443 is not being used by any other application on the Phoenix CloudCache server.
+Use the following commands to verify:

 Did this answer your question?